Best Cheap & Free Things to Do in Dubai for First-Time Visitors

 So many budget-minded travellers avoid visiting Dubai believing a trip here will be way too expensive.
-While Dubai can be a pricey destination, it doesn't necessarily have to be.

-There are countless cheap and even free things to do in the UAE's most glamorous city - you just have to know where to look.
+While Dubai can be a pricey destination, there are plenty of cheap things to do in this dazzling desert city – you just have to know where to look.

-If you're looking for cheap things to do in Dubai on your next trip, this guide has you covered with the city's best free attractions and cheap activities, as well as a few local tips and tricks that will help you save even more during your visit.
+This guide has you covered with the city's Dubai’s best free attractions and cheap activities, as well as a few local tips and tricks that will help you save even more during your visit.

 The best cheap things to do in Dubai